 Can I do subfloor prep myself?
 We hear this question from time to time and our answer depends on the specific project, the type of flooring, how much experience an owner has, and many other factors.

 Please do not hesitate to contact us if you have any questions regarding subfloor preparation.
-We know DIY flooring installation is a growing trend and we would be happy to talk about your current subfloors and walk you through the entire process to determine what the best route would be for you.
+We know DIY flooring installation is a growing trend and we would be happy to talk about your current subfloors and walk you through the entire process to determine the best route for you.

 Your Subfloor Experts